disfated/gedit-plugin-reopen-tabs/readme.md

-# reopen-tabs plugin for Gedit
+# Reopen tabs plugin for Gedit

 Saves opened tabs on exit and restores them on next gedit starup.